Salah has world's best left foot? Don't forget Messi – Klopp

-Liverpool manager Jurgen Klopp was unfazed when asked whether Mohamed Salah has the world's best left foot, saying Lionel Messi should not be forgotten in that category.
+Liverpool manager Jurgen Klopp is unfazed whether Mohamed Salah has the world's best left foot, saying Lionel Messi should not be forgotten in that category.

 Salah has been in remarkable form in his first season at Liverpool, scoring 30 goals in all competitions since arriving from Roma.